Ron Welty: The Offspring

 In July 1987, 16-year-old Welty was brought in to the Offspring, to fill in for original drummer James Lilja.
 Welty knew other members of the Offspring and lived in the same neighborhood.
 Even though he was too young to get into many of the clubs where the band played, Welty convinced them to let him replace their previous drummer.
 During their first tour Welty's mother made frontman Dexter Holland sign papers saying he would take care of Ron for her while they were on tour.

 Welty performed on the Offspring's first six studio albums: The Offspring, Ignition, Smash, Ixnay on the Hombre, Americana, and Conspiracy of One.
 On March 18, 2003, the band announced that Welty had left the band shortly before the sessions of Splinter.
 It was later revealed that Welty was "forced out of The Offspring without any prior notice."
 Of all the band's drummers, Welty's tenure of 16 years remains the longest.

 In September 2020, Welty filed a lawsuit against the Offspring for unpaid royalties.
 Welty claimed he was owed millions more profits from the Offspring’s $35 million catalog sale and that former bandmate Dexter Holland tried to “erase” his contributions to the band's career by failing to pay him his rightful cut of the sale of the band’s rights to Round Hill Music in 2015, in addition to deleting his name from the liner notes on re-releases of albums he played on.
+The lawsuit was dismissed in 2023 with the presiding judge deciding the sale of the catalog followed industry practices.